 - Select the 50/50 Model to split cost per lead credit evenly between the First Touch milestone and the Lead Creation milestone.

 - Select the Qualified Model to give 100% credit to the last touchpoint before a customer is scored as a qualified lead.
-Leads can be scored manually, keypad scoring, or automatically through CallScore.
+Leads can be scored manually or through keypad scoring.

 - Select the W-Shaped Model to split cost per lead credit evenly between the First Touch milestone, Lead Creation milestone, and the Qualified milestone with one-third credit assigned to each.

 The three integrations that allow you to automatically pull cost per lead data into your report are Google Ads, Facebook Ads, and Microsoft Advertising.

 You can also add in manual sources with their spend amounts for a full side-by-side comparison of cost per lead across your campaigns.